 What are these necklaces for?

-Tooth: Sometimes known as “pinch collars,” this equipment fits around dogs’ necks in a loop that features a series of pins with blunt ends.
+Tooth: Sometimes referred to as “pinched collars,” this equipment fits around dogs’ necks in a loop that features a series of claws with blunt ends.
 When the buckle is pulled, dogs’ teeth pinch and can injure their windpipes if owners pull too hard or for too long.
-Many people use these collars to limit the ability of dogs to run awry.
+Many people use these collars to limit the ability of dogs to run sideways.

-Shock: These collars pump electrical currents into dogs, which is why they are sometimes referred to as “electronic collars”.
+Shock: These collars pump electrical currents through dogs, which is why they are sometimes referred to as “electronic collars.”
 Most versions of the technology allow owners to turn the voltage up or down, allowing them to deliver something as gentle as a light vibration or something as extreme as a full electric shock.
-These collars are often used in tandem with invisible fences, so dogs are automatically shocked whenever they stray away from a limit set by the owner.
+These collars are often used in tandem with invisible fencing, so dogs are automatically shocked whenever they stray from a limit set by the owner.

 A Boulder woman is launching a campaign that she hopes will lead to a citywide ban on the use of dog collars that choke, shock and shock.